 2) a strong defense of law enforcement against accusations of bias, especially the FBI;

-3) a strong defense of the intelligence community, especially the National Security Agency;
+3) a strong defense of the intelligence community, especially the National Security Agency and the CIA;

 4) a deep concern about deficit spending and the US debt, constantly calling for fiscal discipline, especially in times when the economy is strong;

 5) opposition to protectionist trade policies and a belief in free trade among nations, recalling that the Smoot-Hawley tariff exacerbated the Great Depression;

 6) “traditional family values,” and a belief that the nation’s leaders, especially the president, must be held to high moral standards;